Last updated on August 13th, 2023 at 08:50 pm

 Conclusion

-The fact that the naira is stronger than some currencies in Africa isn’t an indicator that the Nigerian currency is better.
+While it’s true that the naira is stronger than some currencies in Africa, this alone doesn’t necessarily indicate that the Nigerian currency is superior.

-If Nigeria had visionary, selfless, economically savvy leaders, many African countries should have adopted the Nigerian currency by now.
+If Nigeria had visionary, selfless, and economically savvy leaders, it seems plausible that many African countries would have adopted the Nigerian currency by now.

-For instance, the high inflation in Nigeria is forcing some of its denominations out of use e.g NGN5 is gradually becoming worthless.
+For instance, high inflation in Nigeria is causing some of its denominations to become increasingly obsolete; for example, the NGN5 note can hardly buy biscuit anymore.

-Above all, the naira isn’t the lowest currency in Africa, but the fact the currency of a country that prides itself African giant can’t compete with other global currencies shows that all is not well with the Nigerian economy.
+Above all, while the naira isn’t the lowest-valued currency in Africa, the fact that the currency of a country that prides itself as the African giant struggles to compete with other global currencies indicates that all is not well with the Nigerian economy.

 Nigeria is growing from bad to worst.
 Bad governance want’s to finish us.
 God help us